Shashankss1205/CodeGraphContext/docs/docs/core.md

 - `list_watched_paths()`: Returns a list of all currently watched directory paths.
 - `start()`: Starts the observer thread.
 - `stop()`: Stops the observer thread gracefully.

+## FalkorDB (embedded)

+FalkorDB Lite is an optional embedded backend powered by `redislite`.
+Note that `redislite` is not supported on Windows; to use FalkorDB on Windows, run CodeGraphContext inside WSL or on Linux.
+Install the optional Falkor backend with `pip install codegraphcontext[falkor]`.